mastermach50/Keyboard-Assist/README.md

 ## Media Control
 (Enabled by default)

-For keyboards that don't have a  media play/pause key pressing `alt + `\` will play/pause the media playing in the background (only for supported applications like chrome, vlc etc.)
+For keyboards that don't have a  media play/pause key pressing `alt + `\` (default hotkey) will play/pause the media playing in the background (only for supported applications like chrome, vlc etc.)

+## More
+### Open File Location
+Open the folder which contains all the files of this application
 > Also don't mind forking or suggesting changes, it will be a great help!